 Lastly, most alternator circuits incorporate a fuse.
 If you suddenly connect a fully discharged auxiliary battery to the charging circuit, it is possible to draw enough current to blow this fuse.
 Obviously you should keep a spare fuse on hand, and you should also follow Hellroaring's recommendation about delaying the FET closure until the current and voltage stabilize.

 There are a couple of important items to keep in mind when using any isolation technique.
 First, most automobile manufacturers use some form of BMS (Battery Monitoring System).
-Battery and/or alternator current and/or voltage levels are used as data inputs to the engine control computer (see the Wiring article for more information).
 Suddenly connecting a second battery can cause fault codes to be written to the OBD II memory, which will turn on the Maintenance Indicator Light (MIL).
 It can also cause the main battery fuse (≈120 amp fuse) to blow.
 In any case, you should carry a spare.
-Incidentally, the battery fuse in most modern vehicles are OEM proprietary, and usually contains part of the ELD (Electrical Load Detection) circuitry (Hall device).
+Incidentally, the battery fuse in most modern vehicles are OEM proprietary.
 Read that as expensive!

 In order to maintain a solid 13.8 volts to operate the radio, a lot of amateurs opt to use a Battery Booster.
 Known by at least a dozen names, they act like a switching power supply, and although the battery voltage drops, the output remains steady.
 The one shown at left is a W4RRY unit, and the one below right is the MFJ unit.
-By the way, the November, 2008 issue of QST has a product review on these units including one made by TGE.
+By the way, the November, 2008 issue of QST has a product review on these units including one made by TGE (now out of business).

 Most of these units include a low voltage cutoff, but some don't which can lead to problems.
-As stated several times above, any nominal 12 volt lead acid battery is considered discharged when the voltage drops to 10.5 volts under load.
+As stated above, any nominal 12 volt lead acid battery is considered discharged when the voltage drops to 10.5 volts under its C-rated load.
 Discharging them lower than this will drastically reduce the life of the battery.
-Without low voltage protection, the typical end result can be a ruined battery.
+Without low voltage protection, the typical end result will be a ruined battery.

-The real question is, whether a battery booster is needed?
+The question remains; is a battery booster is needed?
 There is no clear-cut answer.
 Certainly for portable operation, they have a definite use.
 However, in most mobile-in-motion operation, where the wiring is correctly sized, and the alternator is of adequate amperage, their use is questionable.
 There is also an issue with respect to battery monitoring systems (BMS), in that drawing the battery voltage down past a preset point, can cause the MIL to illuminate, and a code being written to the OBDII.
-There is also an issue with cost—the 120 amp TGE unit is over $500.
-With adequate wiring and charging circuitry, the need is moot.
+There is also an issue with cost if you run an amplifier as the 120 amp TGE unit is over $500.
+With adequate wiring and charging circuitry, the need is perhaps moot.